posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - Advanced `lazy`

   The `lazy` flag could be extended to also accept a number (timeout) or a function (dynamic value).
 I think this is too much and should therefore not be included.
+It can always be implemented by custom data loaders but I don't think it should be a requirement for the basic API.

   Passing a _number_ to `lazy` could block the navigation for that number of milliseconds, then let it be: